Central Pennsylvania

 (1778 - 1780), Lime Ridge

 A PA state militia 60-by-80-foot stockaded fort, built on the land of a Mr. Jenkins.
 Garrisoned by Continental troops after 1779.
-Abandoned and then burned by Indians.
+Abandoned in September 1780 and then later burned by Indians.
+Stone monument (1925) at site.

 Capt.
 Hawkins Boone's Fort

 Located about one mile above town near the mouth of Muddy Run.
 A settlers' stockaded gristmill.
 Hawkins Boone, despite popular myth, was not related to Daniel Boone (maybe a very distant cousin at best).
-The fort was destroyed in the attack on Fort Freeland.
-Boone was also killed in the same attack.
+The fort was destroyed in the same attack as on Fort Freeland.
+Boone was also killed in that attack.

 Fort Swartz